sassoftware/sas-studio-custom-steps/docs/SASCodingBestPractices.md

  3. Be consistent with indentation increments
  4. Indent conditional blocks and DO groups, and do it consistently, the logic will be easier to follow
  5. Avoid mixing symbol and mnemonic versions of comparison operators and use one style consistently
  6. End DATA-steps and PROC-steps with a RUN statement.
-End interactive procedures such as proc sql and proc datasets with a QUIT statement.
+End interactive procedures, such as proc sql and proc datasets, with a QUIT statement.
  7. Group non-executable statements (length, attrib, retain, format, informat, etc.) at the top of a data step before executable statements
  8. Two level data set names should always be used, which includes specifying WORK library
  9. When available, use string functions that support UTF-8 data.
 For example, use kfind(...) rather than find(...).